 Larry knows that any TIBs he installs will become the property of his landlord, but he'll nonetheless have the use of those improvements for the remainder of his lease.
 Larry could lose his use interest in the property if the TIBs are damaged or destroyed by a fire or other peril, but he can also insure his interest in the improvements under a commercial property policy.

 Tenants can't tear out TIBs they've installed, but they can remove trade fixtures.
 These are items installed by the tenant that the tenant expects to remove when they vacate the building.
 They are essential to the tenant's business and can be removed without damaging the property.
 Trade fixtures remain the property of the tenant, so the tenant is responsible for insuring them.

-Suppose Larry installs new cabinets in his store for displaying his leather goods.
-Both Larry and his landlord expect that Larry will take the cases with him when he moves to another location.
-Even though the cases are attached to the building, they're considered trade fixtures rather than TIBs.
+Suppose Larry installs new showcase cabinets in his store for displaying his leather goods.
+Both Larry and his landlord expect that Larry will take the showcases with him when he moves to another location.
+Even though the showcases are attached to the building, they're considered trade fixtures rather than TIBs.
 Other examples of trade fixtures are computers, vending machines, and machine shop equipment.